ppalit/pricing-engine/README.md

 B 12.1

 #Build and execute instructions:
-clone or download the project and run mvn clean install jar is created in /target folder of the project and then run java -jar pricing-engine.jar
+clone or download the project and run:
+mvn clean install
+ jar is created in /target folder of the project and then run java -jar pricing-engine.jar